sonmbol/UIKitViewBuilder/Pods/UIKitViewBuilder/README.md

 - **Extraction**: The `UIView`, `UITableViewCell`, or `UICollectionViewCell` is first extracted as a `UIView`.
-- **Container**: A container is added around it to override `intrinsicContentSize` since `SwiftUI` respects the size only, not the constraints.
+- **Container**: A container is added around it to override `intrinsicContentSize` since `SwiftUI` respects the size only, not the constraint.
 - **Content Integration**: The cell content is added inside the container.
 - **Result Builder**: To make the view easy to use in `SwiftUI`, a result builder called `UIKitViewBuilder` is used.

 By following this approach, you can easily integrate your existing `UIView`, `UITableViewCell`, or `UICollectionViewCell` components into `SwiftUI`, making your development process smoother and more efficient.